Leave (U.S. military): Leave and passes

 Leave and passes are terms to describe days off work.
 A typical weekend day off is also known as a regular pass.
 Up to four consecutive days off can be either leave days or pass days.
 Leave days are deducted from the Service Member's 30 annual days off.
 Pass days are not deducted.
 Five or more days off must be deducted as leave.
 Leave and pass days can now be taken consecutively, as long as the Service Member is in the local area to sign back in from or on leave; for example, a Service Member may put in for a 4-day pass over the 4th of July weekend, and utilize leave starting the day after the 4-day weekend, as long as the service member personally signs in or out on leave.

 If leave is taken through a weekend, Saturday and Sunday are also deducted as leave days.
 For example, a Service Member who takes leave from Thursday to the following Tuesday will be deducted six days of leave for Thursday, Friday, Saturday, Sunday, Monday, and Tuesday.

 Passes can also be awarded to Service Members for particular achievements.
 Although passes may be taken for up to 4 days, 3 day passes are granted on most occasions.
 When 3 day passes are awarded, they are most commonly taken over a weekend giving the Service Member one duty day off.
-There is a process in getting a leave pass for the Service Member which will be charged by the Department.

 One or 2 day passes can also be granted for exceptional circumstances during the duty week; for example, a Service Member can be given a pass for a Wednesday in order to accompany their several children for school physicals, or a Wednesday-Thursday if the Service Member is having to travel overnight for an appointment or event.